Vanishing Tattoo Home

 Wings associated with butterflies, dragonflies, fairies, mythological winged creatures like dragons, griffins, and the winged-horse Pegasus, have an element of the magical about them.
 As in alchemy and magic, wings can be transformational, allowing an individual access to a previously unattainable state.
 The presence of wings allows the combination of different elements, earth and sky, wind and fire.

-7. Butterfly - The ongoing popularity of the butterfly tattoo design shows the tremendous influence that women now have in tattoo culture as the design is overwhelmingly a feminine choice.
+8. Butterfly - The ongoing popularity of the butterfly tattoo design shows the tremendous influence that women now have in tattoo culture as the design is overwhelmingly a feminine choice.
 The butterfly tattoo design is a strong symbol of rejuvenation and regeneration, with overt feminine qualities.
-A Top Ten Tattoo Design of nearly every month in 2006.
+A Top Ten Tattoo Design of nearly every month in 2006 and 2007.
 And in the cold, dark months of winter, what more powerful symbol of Spring and new life than the butterfly?

 After a long, often dangerous journey at sea, the sighting of land birds, which the blue bird (or swift/swallow) represents, was seen as good luck.
 When a sailor had logged 5,000 miles at sea he would get a bluebird on one side of his chest.
 After logging 10,000 miles he would get a second bluebird tattooed on the other side!
 A pair of bluebirds is the sign of the well traveled.

-Other popular tattoo designs during 2006 were hearts, flowers - the rose and lotus in particular, Celtic designs, Japanese kanji symbols, Chinese characters, tigers, koi fish, Zodiac symbols, swords and daggers, pin-up girls, bears, bulls, skulls, snakes, spiders and scorpions.
+Other popular tattoo designs were hearts, flowers, Celtic designs, Japanese kanji symbols, Chinese characters, tigers, koi fish, Zodiac symbols, swords and daggers, pin-up girls, bears, bulls, skulls, snakes, spiders and scorpions.

 For great tattoo design ideas, check out our good friends at TattooJohnny.com